 The 1998 deregulation of the natural gas industry provides the opportunity to choose from several approved suppliers.
 Additionally, the municipalities of Lawrenceville and Sugar Hill offer their own natural gas services.

-Water and Sewage
+Water and Wastewater Treatment

 Duluth, Lilburn and Snellville all use the county water system.